RudiCamilleri/tender-website/README.md

 # Tender Website

-Tender website front-end
+This is the front-end side of the Tender project.
+This front-end is composed of an ASP.NET MVC project.
+The smart contract and back-end code can be found here: https://github.com/mathusummut/tender

-Smart contract code can be found here: https://github.com/mathusummut/tender
+Below, please find some steps that need to be completed to make sure that one is prepared to tackle this project.
+Tools and packages are required to be able to both program the website and operate / access the smart contracts / blockchain.

 # Steps to Install Tools Required